Zuikyo/iOS-System-Symbols/README.md

 ## Extract Symbols from Firmware

 We can almost get all systems' symbols from firmwares now.
 And after iOS 10, firmwares are not encrypted any more.
+You can also get symbols of beta firmwares.

 How to extract symbols: